 If your company is exhibiting at a trade show, don’t leave home without this helpful trade show checklist.
-Trade shows can be a great place to interact face-to-face with current and potential customers, giving you the opportunity to build solid leads.
-But it’s important to have a carefully thought-out plan, from pre-show planning to post-show follow-up.
+Trade shows can be a great place to interact face-to-face with current and potential customers, showcasing your products or services and giving you the opportunity to build solid leads.
+In fact, 99% of exhibitors find unique value from a trade show compared to other marketing channels.
+It’s important to have a carefully thought-out plan, from pre-show planning to post-show follow-up.
 This handy trade show checklist will help you make every trade show appearance a successful one.

-Start your trade show planning by creating your trade show strategy.
+Start by creating a trade show strategy.
 Doing this first will make everything else easier and more focused.

 - Set goals.
 What objectives do you want to achieve at the trade show?